 learning objectives.
-Child's Portfolio letter to classroom teacher ED 485 Capstone Seminar in Education Contextual Analysis includes multiple assessment results RDG 410 Teaching Reading & Language Arts As part of Reading Portfolio, 10 assessment results are shared with teacher and principal 8.02(4)(d) Effectively communicate with ED 380 Integrated Methods 8.02(4)(a) students, parents, and other Students include an assessment analysis in their integrated unit, discussing the professionals concerning assessment results of the whole class as well as three selected children. assessments and student ED 414 Teaching Science & Health (Elementary) performance.
-Child's Portfolio letter to classroom teacher ED 485 Capstone Seminar in Education Contextual Analysis includes multiple assessment results RDG 410 Teaching Reading & Language Arts As part of Reading Portfolio, 10 assessment results are shared with teacher and principal

-8.02 (5) The elementary applicant shall complete prescribed field experience and student teaching requirements.

-Field experiences are completed in the following required courses: ED 202 (30 hrs.), ED 301 (30 hrs.), ED 380 (30 hrs.), ED 412 (30 hrs.), ED 417 (30 hrs.), ED 417 (30 hrs.), ED 418 (590 hrs. of Student Teaching)

-8.02 (6) The elementary educator shall self-assess the effectiveness of instruction, as based on the achievement of students, and pursue continuous professional development, through appropriate activities and coursework, and through participation in relevant professional organizations.

-Self- Evaluation and Reflection are required in all methods courses and in the eportfolio at admission to education, admission to student teaching, and program completion.

-Tasks in Ed Courses Related to Professional Development: Students in the Teacher Education Program, through the sponsorship of the "Future Teacher Association attend several local, state and regional conferences (i.e. CCIRA, TIE Conference, NASA Space Symposium, NCTM, Sangre de Cristo Day of the Arts), Project Wild is a requirement of ED 414.

-Final Proficiency/Application in Instruction (St. Teaching) Involvement in professional development reviewed in portfolio (resume entries and other documentation); related to CO element 8.5.
+Child's Portfolio letter to classroom teacher ED 485 Capstone Seminar in Education Contextual Analysis includes multiple assessment results RDG 410 Teaching Reading & Language Arts As part of Reading Portfolio, 10 assessment results are shared with teacher and principal 8.02(4)(d) Effectively communicate with students, parents, and other professionals concerning assessments and student performance.
+ED 380 Integrated Methods Students include an assessment analysis in their integrated unit, discussing the assessment results of the whole class as well as three selected children.
+ED 414 Teaching Science & Health (Elementary) Child's Portfolio letter to classroom teacher ED 485 Capstone Seminar in Education Contextual Analysis includes multiple assessment results RDG 410 Teaching Reading & Language Arts As part of Reading Portfolio, 10 assessment results are shared with teacher and principal 8.02(4)(a) Field experie nces are completed in the followir ete prescribed field experience and student teaching requirements. ng required courses: ED 202 (30 hrs.), ED 301 (30 hrs.), ED 380 (30 hrs), ED 412 (30 hr rs.), ED 487 (590 hrs. of Student Teaching) s.), 8.02 (6) The - -assess the effectiveness of instruction, as based on the achievement of studen prough appropriate activities and coursework, and through participation in relevant p - Self- Evaluati program com all methods courses and in the eportfolio at admission to education, admission to stu dent teaching, and Association a - velopment: Students in the Teacher Education Program, through the sponsorship of the onal conferences (i.e. CCIRA, TIE Conference, NASA Space Symposium, NCTM, Sangre - ncy/Application in Instruction (St. in professional development revie Teaching) ewed in portfolio (resume entries and other documentation); related to CO element 8 3.5.